VeritasVox/Holy-Scripture-and-Doctrinal-Categories/README.md

 ### Emotional Framing Has No Place in Determining Priority

 Emotional framing and selective emphasis have no place in determining doctrinal priority.
 God's commands are not negotiable.
-Systematized disobedience—whether in church governance, soteriology, or sexuality—is not a "secondary issue."
+Systematized disobedience—whether in church governance, soteriology, or created order—is not a "secondary issue."
 It is rebellion.
 The seriousness of an issue is not determined by how it makes us feel, but by what God has said about it.

 This is the great deception of our age: the belief that tone trumps truth, that feelings determine facts, that emotional appeals can override divine commands.
 But God is not swayed by our tears.
 He is not moved by our protests.
 He does not adjust His Word to accommodate our preferences.
 His Word stands forever, and we must bow to it—or be broken by it.